twakjira/Optimization-of-Sustainable-UHPC/README.md

 How to use

-To use the code, run the script and select either Option 1 or Option 2.
-If you select Option 1, enter a desired compressive strength (MPa) when prompted.
-If you select Option 2, enter weights for each objective function separated by commas when prompted.
-The output values will be displayed in the corresponding text boxes.
+To use the code, , simply execute the script in a Python environment that has the required packages installed.
+The GUI will open and the user can select either Option 1 or Option 2.
+The user will be prompted to enter either the desired compressive strength (Option 1) or weights for each objective function (Option 2).
+The output values will be displayed in the corresponding text boxes, and the two images will be displayed at the bottom of the GUI.
-Note

-The code assumes that the input Excel file 'optimized_UHPC_all_objectives.xlsx' is located in the same directory as the script.
-If the file is located elsewhere, the path to the file should be updated in the script.